xyphro/UsbGpib/README.md

 ###  Firmware

 Xyphro wrote version 1 of the firmware but has not produced a version 2.
-I wrote modifications to the firmware that created version 2e.
+I wrote modifications to the firmware that created the enhanced version 2e.
-The version 2e source code can be compiled to produce version 1 or 2e firmware using complier directives.
+The version 2e source code can be compiled to produce version 1 or 2e firmware using a compilier directive.

 The version 2e firmware implements two LEDs (red and green).

 ###  PCB

 Xyphro produced version 1 and 2 PCBs.
-I have produced 3 versions of the PCB layout.
-To identify my versions, I have added the suffix "e" for enhanced.
+I have produced three versions of the PCB layout.
 I have published versions 2e and 3e PCB.
 The Xyphro ver 1 firmware will run on the version 1 PCB.
-All firmware versions (1,2e,3e) will run on my PCB versions 3e.
+All firmware versions (1,2e) will run on my PCB version 3e.

-At the time of writing Xyphro has not written version 2 software to run on the version 2 hardware.
+At the time of writing Xyphro has not written version 2 software to run on his version 2 hardware.
 The Xyphro version 1 software runs on the versions 1/2/2e hardware, but does not make use of the green LED.
-The version 2e software available on this repository runs on versions 1/2/2e hardware.
+The version 2e software available on this repository runs on versions 1/2/2e/3e hardware.

 ## Sucessfully tested measurement equipment:
 - R&S FSEM30